 Eirikr rauði Þorvaldsson (approx. 950-1003 AD) was named Erik the Red primarily because of his red beard and hair, but perhaps also because of his fiery temper.

 ERIK THE RED’S SAGA

-According to the sagas, Erik the Red was born in Norway, where his father, Þorvaldr Ásvaldsson, was exiled from Norway in 960 AD as a result of ‘a number of killings’, and Erik’s entire family thus settled in Iceland.
+According to the sagas, Erik the Red was born in Norway, where his father, Þorvaldr Ásvaldsson, was exiled in 960 AD as a result of ‘a number of killings’, and Erik’s entire family thus settled in Iceland.

-Here, Erik the Red married Tjodhilde, but history repeated itself and his father’s fate also befell Erik.
+Here, Erik the Red married Tjodhilde (Þjódhild) but history repeated itself and his father’s fate also befell Erik.
 In 982 he was sentenced to exile from Iceland for three years for murder after a dispute with his neighbour sparked a confrontation that resulted in several deaths.

 Erik the Red had two sons with his wife Tjodhilde called Leif and Thorstein.
 Tjodhilde may also have been the mother of Erik the Red’s third son Thorvald, but this has not been confirmed.
 Additionally, Erik the Red had a daughter called Freydis, who was born out of wedlock with an unknown woman.